MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 ---

 <!-- ------------------------------ -->
 #### Bug fixes

 <!-- ---------- -->
 ###### Runtime-only

-* Fixed a bug where if the LaunchingExternalURIScheme event handler is attached, the "always remember" checkbox is enabled and the user checks this checkbox, the dialog will incorrectly be displayed again.
+* Fixed a bug where if the `LaunchingExternalURIScheme` event handler is attached, and the **always remember** checkbox is enabled, and the user selects this checkbox, the dialog is incorrectly displayed again.
-* Fixed an issue where text edit controls in visual hosting would duplicate IME input when losing/regaining focus
+* Fixed an issue where text edit controls in visual hosting would duplicate IME input when losing and regaining focus.<!-- todo: when losing OR regaining focus? -->
-* Fixed an issue where full trust UWP apps could not display owned windows
+* Fixed an issue where full-trust UWP apps couldn't display owned windows.

 <!-- ---------- -->
 ###### SDK-only

-* Fixed an issue in the SDK causing erroneous <Platform> values showing up in .NET project platforms list. ([Issue #1755](https://github.com/MicrosoftEdge/WebView2Feedback/issues/1755))
+* Fixed an issue in the SDK causing erroneous \<Platform\> values in the .NET project platforms list.  ([Issue #1755](https://github.com/MicrosoftEdge/WebView2Feedback/issues/1755))

 <!-- end of May 2024 Release SDK -->